Skip to content

 Pros

-Hidden reservations prevent duplicate gifts automatically
+Hidden reservations stop duplicate gifts on their own

 Cons